CreativeCodingLab/HierarchicalCircularLayout/README.md

 =============
 Hierarchical Circular Layouts is a novel visualization technique for representing the structure and connectivity in deeply nested trees.

-This technique supports a range of interactions on this representation, such as collapsing or expanding of node in the hierarchy to simplify or to fully explore its structure, selecting a connection between two nodes, and highlighting relationships involving an selected item in the hierarchy.
+This technique supports a range of interactions on this representation, such as collapsing or expanding of node in the hierarchy to simplify or or to fully explore its structure, selecting a connection between two nodes, and highlighting relationships involving an selected item in the hierarchy.

-Hierarchical Circular Layouts is implemented in D3 (Please use Google Chrome for the best results: http://www2.cs.uic.edu/~tdang/HCL/) as well as in Processing (available at: https://github.com/CreativeCodingLab/PathwayViewer).
+Hierarchical Circular Layouts is implemented in D3 (index.html in this folder) as well as in Processing available at: https://github.com/CreativeCodingLab/PathwayViewer.

 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/TeaserHCL.png)